Faulconbridge Point Lookout (Lower Grose Valley)

 Faulconbridge Point Lookout

-The lookout faces the Grose River, which flows through a seemingly endless landscape of mountains, hills, gorges and valleys.
+The lookout faces the Grose River, which winds its way through a seemingly endless expanse of mountains, hills, gorges, and valleys.

-The Grose River is a perennial river that flows from Mount Victoria to the Hawkesbury River in Agnus Banks.
+The Grose River is a perennial waterway flowing from Mount Victoria to the Hawkesbury River at Agnus Banks.
 It was named in honour of Lieutenant Governor Francis Grose.

 Views to the east

-Once you’ve finished admiring the views at the lookout, it’s time to head back to the car park via the same fire trail.
-If you’re up for a challenge, try to beat the time it took you to get to the lookout!
+Once you’ve taken in the stunning views at the lookout, it’s time to head back to the car park along the same fire trail.
+For an extra challenge, see if you can beat your time from the journey out!

 More Blue Mountains: